-One of the major confusion that a lot of people face, is to understand the distinction between Sex, Gender, and sexual orientation.
+One major confusion many people face is understanding the distinction between sex, sexual orientation, and gender.
 A researcher has to make sure the three questions are addressed separately.
 The distinction between these three points is as follows:

-Sex – This refers to the anatomical characteristic of a person.
-When asking these questions, options such as Male, Female and Intersex should be used.
+This refers to the anatomical characteristic of a person.
+When asking these questions, you should use options such as Male, Female, and Intersex.

-Gender – This refers to what the person feels he is in a psychological sense, regardless of what sex a person was assigned at birth.
+Gender identity refers to what the person feels he is in a psychological sense, regardless of what sex a person was assigned at birth.

 Best practices for asking gender questions in a questionnaire

-There are a lot of ways a question can be worded to suit specific needs.
-There are a couple of approaches that can be used to ask gender identity questions in a survey.
+There are many ways a gender identity question can be worded to suit specific needs.
+A couple of approaches can be used to ask current gender identity questions in a survey.

 If you find there is a need to ask a gender question, the following can be used.

 - Other (Please specify)

 - If you are transgender, what was your sex-assigned status at birth?